K Walker - FD Couns, BSc (Hons) Psych, PGCE, PgCert, Dip.Couns, MBACP, MBPsS

 Training, qualifications & experience

-My training is added to over 10 years' experience meeting the needs of young people and their families by providing and procuring multi-agency support for education, behaviour, emotional and mental health difficulties.
+My training is added to over 10 years' experience meeting the additional support needs of young people and their families by providing and procuring multi-agency support for education, behaviour, emotional and mental health difficulties.
 I am interested in working with clients who are experiencing any type of family or relationship issues.

 I welcome the opportunity to work with clients who (whether diagnosed or not) might identify as neurodiverse or as having an autism spectrum disorder (ASD).
 Equally, studies in diversity and a passion for equality and inclusion contribute to my satisfaction when working with clients who experience any physical or psychological barriers to living.